 Filtering can also be applied to the list by either typing in a search term in the search bar or clicking the "Filter" text next to the search bar to expand the filter options.
 These can then be configured and applied by clicking the "Apply changes" button.
 Clicking the "Clear" button in the top right of the filter area will revert all filters back to the defaults.

 Changes that are made to control systems and device locations on the map whether it be adding new features to the map or changing their location will not be saved straight away.
 Instead they will be added to a queue to be saved.
-In order to save these changes the "Save" button indicated by a floppy disk must be clicked on the left side of the edit bar.
+In order to save these changes the "Save" button indicated by a floppy disk under the "Home" tab must be clicked or you can use the CTRL + S hotkey.
 The changes will then be committed to the cloud to be written to the devices.

 There are other controls on the edit bar to help you when modifying your floor plan.
 The first two buttons are undo/redo buttons.
 They will revert changes or redo previously reverted changes so if you ever accidentally move a feature on the plan you can easily undo the change so that it doesn't get sent to the cloud.
 These can also be access using the hotkeys Ctrl + Z for undo or Ctrl + Y for redo.

-Following the exit button are controls related to the grid overlay.
+Under the "Place" tab apart from the "Control system" and "Device" add menus there are controls for displaying a grid overlay on the map.
 The grid overlay is a tool used when placing features onto the map or moving features around.
 Features will snap to the vertices of the grid when it is active allowing consistent placement across your floor.
-The first button will toggle the grid on or off.
-The next button is the space between each square of the grid in millimeters.
+The first button is a dropdown for selecting the size of the grid squares.
 The next two buttons are used for specifying the horizontal and vertical offsets for the grid so that if your grid doesn't quite line up with your floor plan you can easily adjust it so that it lines up correctly to the fittings on your floor plan.
 The grid is not required of course but it can be helpful when placing lots of features with precision.

-On the right side of the edit bar are two other buttons for applying settings to the floor plan.
-These settings are updated immediately and do not requiring clicking the "Save" button.
-The first button after "Device" is "Floor plan".
+The last tab, "Settings" tab, has menus for updating various settings.
+The first button is "Floor plan".
 These are settings that apply to the current floor plan that is currently selected.
 You can also add new versions of the floor plan for the current floor here and switch between other versions of the floor plan.
 If a new version of the floor plan is slightly offset compared to the last one it can be updated with the "Shift x" and "Shift y" settings.
+To remove an uploaded floor plan from a site then you can click the Remove from site button.
+A warning will appear so that it cannot be easily removed.
+All icons, groups and areas will need to be removed from the floor plan before attempting this otherwise it will fail to remove.+

-The last button is the "Settings" button.
+The cog icon attached to the left sidebar can be clicked on to display user settings.
 These are settings that are set for each user for each site with the exception of the icon quality which is set as a cookie in the browser.
-These settings are also updated immediately when changed and does not require clicking the "Save" button on the edit bar.

 When in edit mode you can also drag features around the map to re-position them.
 Clicking on a feature will populate the right side panel with information about the feature and will also contain settings that can be configured for the feature.
 If the feature is no longer required on the floor plan then users can click the "Remove" button in the right side panel after selecting a feature or can press the "Delete" key to remove it.
 Once again these changes will not be saved until the "Save button" is clicked and can be undone if needed.